maael/SpikingNeuralNetwork/README.md

 # Spiking Neural Network

-This is a simple python implementation of a Spiking Neural Network (SNN).
+This is a simple python implementation of a Spiking Neural Network (SNN) using spiking neuron models, with some Spike Timing Dependent Plasticity based learning methods.

 ## Neuron Models
 It includes two neuron models, the simplified Leaky Integrate and Fire model and the biophysically inspired Hodgkin-Huxley model.

+**Note -** Only the Integrate and Fire neuron model is implemented fully.

 ## Learning Methods
-It includes two learning methods, Spike Timing Dependent Plasticity (STDP) and Reinforcement Learning (RL).
+It includes three learning methods:
+- Basic Spike Timing Dependent Plasticity (STDP)
+- Homeostatic STDP variant
+- Hedonistic reward-based Reinforcement Learning (RL) STDP variant

 ## Tools